cameron-wags/rainbow_csv.nvim/README.md

 In rare cases some CSV files can contain double-quoted fields spanning multiple lines.
 To work with such files you can set filetype to either "rfc_csv" or "rfc_semicolon".
 Syntax highlighting for rfc_csv and rfc_semicolon dialects can go out of sync with the file content under specific conditions, use `:syntax sync fromstart` command in that case
+rfc_csv and rfc_semicolon are fully supported by RBQL which among other things allows you to easily convert them to line-by-line CSV by replacing newlines in fields with sequences of 4 spaces or something like that.
+rfc_csv and rfc_semicolon take their name from [RFC 4180](https://tools.ietf.org/html/rfc4180) memo with which they are fully compatible.

 ### Key Mappings